Experiment of The Month

 At Millersville's latitude of about 40 degrees North, the pendulum should take about 36 hours to precess through an entire 360 degrees, meaning that it should precess about 10 degrees per hour.

 The rate of rotation of the plane of oscillation is not constant, partly because of imperfections in the pivot point.
 More interestingly, the driving mechanism pulls up on the pivot each time the pendulum passes its low point.
 The brief upward velocity couples via the Coriolis force to induce a slight elliptical component to the motion.
-The elliptical path is clockwise because the direction of the Corioilis force.
+The elliptical path is clockwise because the direction of the Coriolis force.
 Because the period of the pendulum is slightly amplitude-dependent, the elliptical path precesses clockwise.
 Thus, the times marked on the scale below the pendulum must be regarded as an idealization.
 Our pendulum routinely turns a little bit fast.

 The parametric drive mechanism used here is not the most common method of keeping up the motion of the pendulum.
 A monumental pendulum using a parametric drive was built in 1988 by Sir Brian Pippard, a physicist noted for his work on the properties of electrons in metals.
-Information on Pippard's pendulum may be found here.

 Click here for a bookmark with a quick explanation of the Foucault pendulum.